Urban-Meteorology-Reading/muhd-meta/source/networks/LUMA/sites/SWT.rst

 Acknowledgements
 ################

-We thank Bill Legassick from Southwark council for initial and continued site access.
+We thank Bill Legassick from Southwark council for site access.